itsjesski/jesski-website/README.md

 - and more as I come up with ideas.

 ### Features
-- Syntax Highlighting with Prism.js
-- SEO metadata and Open Graph tags
-- JSON-LD for richer indexing
-- Pagination
+- Static site generator
-- Markdown
+- Markdown files for posts
-- Maximize lighthouse score

 ### Developer experience: